mitsake/samd21e-breakout/readme.md

 # Small SAMD21 breakout

-**Note: I'm waiting for PCBs to arrive, so this project is currently untested.**

 This is a small, simple breakout for the Microchip (formerly Atmel) [ATSAMD21E][] series of chips in the TQFP package.
 I designed it mostly for something to do while locked down at home, but also so that I could use the bare ICs I had spare from previous projects.

 [ATSAMD21E]: https://www.microchip.com/wwwproducts/en/ATSAMD21E18